picta/python_github_list_pull_requests/README.md

 # python_github

-Script to list pull requests based on a repo.
+Script to list pull requests on certain repo.